 Deadlines are an important part of the design process so please be present on the day that material is due and delivery what you have completed.
-Homework is due on the assignment date at the beginning of the course meeting time (9am).
+Homework is due on the assignment date at the beginning of the course meeting time.
 I will accept late homework assignment deliverables for up to 48hrs. after the initial due date / time but deliverables turned in during the first 24hr time period (late day 1) will be graded 25% off and deliverables turned in during the following 24hr time period (late day 2) will be graded 50% off.
 I do not accepted late homework submitted more than 2 days (48hrs) after the initial due date / time.
-With that in mind, if you are not able to attend class on the day that homework is due because of illness, emergency, academic related absence, or disability then have a classmate bring it in for you or contact me via email / phone before the end of the deadline time (class date / meeting time).
+With that in mind, if you are not able to attend class on the day that homework is due because of illness, emergency, academic related absence, or disability then submit online, email me OR contact me via email before the end of the deadline time (class date / meeting time).
 Additionally, many of the deliverables in this course will be digital uploads to Canvas - please keep in mind that the cut off for the deadlines still applies.